Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 Then run the upgrade playbook `ansible-playbook -i YOUR-KUBESPRAY-INV.yaml pxc.cloud.upgrade_kubespray`.

-Right now kubespray is tightly coupled with the entire collection, meaning you have to update the collection a minor version, then update all your clusters, then the collection again and so forth.
-In the future this will be split to make it more versatile.
-There is a version lock for the collection that will prevent you from doing updates, if you do this in any other order.

 ## Custom kubespray vars

-To define your own kubespray vars just create `group_vars/all` and `group_vars/k8s_cluster` directories alongside your inventory file.
+To define your own kubespray vars just create `group_vars/all` and `group_vars/k8s_cluster` directories alongside your kubespray inventory yaml file.

 Here are some interesting kubespray settings you might want to set (k8s_cluster vars):